EDUC 4206 - Professional Experience A (UG)

 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

-Online LearningStudent will be involved in the ongoing creation and develoment of a professional e-portfolio addressing all 37 of the Graduate Level Australian Professional Standards for Teachers (APST).
+Online LearningStudents (Pre-service teachers) will be involved in the ongoing creation and developmentt of a professional e-Portfolio addressing all 37 of the Graduate Level Australian Professional Standards for Teachers (APST).

 Learning & Teaching Activities